 The State of Iowa has issued IJOBS Program Special Obligation Refunding Bonds, Series 2016A to refund the IJOBS Program Special Obligation Bonds, Series 2009A, fund a Bond Reserve Fund and pay costs of issuance.
 The State has pledged a portion of future revenues to repay \$265.4 million of bonds issued in July 2016.
-These revenues include amounts to be deposited in the Revenue Bonds Debt Service Fund, including a standing appropriation of \$55.0 million annually from gaming revenues, beer and liquor revenues.
+These revenues include amounts to be deposited in the Revenue Bonds Debt Service Fund, including a standing appropriation of \$55.0 million annually from gaming revenues which would otherwise be deposited in the State's General Fund and, to the extent of any shortfall in gaming revenues, beer and liquor revenues.
 The bonds are payable from the Bond Reserve Fund including any amounts appropriated to replenish such fund and are payable through fiscal year 2029.
 Annual principal and interest payments on the bonds are expected to require less than 52.9% of total deposits into the Revenue Bonds Debt Service Fund.
 As of June 30, 2021, total principal and interest remaining to be paid on the debt is \$208.5 million.
 Principal and interest paid for the current year and total deposits into the Revenue Bonds Debt Service Fund were \$29.1 million and \$55.0 million, respectively.